Emily Gregory is Donald Trump’s new state representative and a new hope for Democrats in Florida - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 For Gregory, it has been a stunning introduction to the national spotlight.

-“I believed in myself the whole time,” Gregory said, describing her political “naiveté” about the district and its Republican leanings as an asset.
+“I believed in myself the whole time,” Gregory said, describing her political “naiveté” about the district and its conservative leanings as an asset.
+She was elected to finish the term of Mike Caruso, a Republican who resigned to become Palm Beach County’s clerk, and she would need to run again in November if she wants to keep the seat.

 She described herself as a lifelong “proud Florida Democrat” but said she did not view herself as a Trump opposition leader.
 She said she will go to Tallahassee focused on proposals to limit insurance rate hikes, expand health care access, support public education and lift “huge, crushing burdens on the average Florida family.”